andrew-schultz/ivf_calculator/README.md

 To Build and Run:

+Prerequisites:
+- have npm installed
+- have python installed
+- have pip installed

 1) Clone the repo to your preferred repo.
 2) Build the Frontend by following these commands:
     - `cd client`